w3c/wai-intro-wcag/content/wcag3-intro.md

    * Each guideline has outcomes
 * **Outcomes**
    * Testable statements
-   * Similar to **success criteria** in WCAG 2, more granular and more focused on desired outcomes than technical means for achieving those outcomes.
+   * Similar to **success criteria** in WCAG 2, more granular and more focused on the desired results than the technical means for achieving them.

 More _granular_ means they are more specific, instead of broad.
 That generally makes them simpler.
 It also means there will be more of WCAG 3 outcomes than WCAG 2 success criteria.